haynesgt/parabix-gpu-project/README.md

 ```
 echo 127 > /tmp/127
 ./editd -NVPTX -f /tmp/127 /etc/hosts
+Elapsed time : 0.047776 ms
+pattern_segs = 1, total_len = 1
+total candidate from the first filter is 256
+total candidate from the second filter is 252
 ```

 This will read expressions from the file /tmp/127 and output the number of fuzzy matches found in /etc/hosts